-3.4 Coulomb n-body atomic systems
+3.5.
+Coulomb n-Body Atomic Systems

-Alexei Frolov of the University of Western Ontario in Canada has employed high-precision software in studies of n-body Coulomb atomic systems, which require solutions of large and nearly singular linear systems.
-His computations typically use 120-digit arithmetic, which is sufficient to solve certain bound state problems that until a few years ago were consider intractable [38].
+Alexei Frolov of the Western University (formerly the University of of Western Ontario) in Canada has employed high-precision software in studies of n-body Coulomb atomic systems, which require solutions of large and nearly singular linear systems.
+His computations typically use 120-digit arithmetic, which is sufficient to solve certain bound state problems that until recently were consider intractable [36].